paulshuker/coppafisher/docs/contributing.md

 pytest -m "notebook and not integration and not manual"
 ```

+Check the percentage code coverage of each set of tests by appending `--cov=coppafish --cov-report term` to each
+command.

 ## Code Philosophy

 We follow basic rules when coding.
 Anyone can code something that works, but coding it in a scaleable, maintainable way